uviclibraries/genai-pathway/index.md

 ## Introductory Workshops
 1. **[GenAI: Introduction & Prompt Design](https://lib.uvic.ca/gen-ai){:target="_blank"}** (_Introduction_)
-   - Explore the use of GenAI to assist Researchers with idea generation, formative assessment, & consider ethical considerations such as plagiarism & privacy
+   - Explore the use of GenAI to assist Researchers with idea generation, formative assessment before submitting assignments, & consider ethical considerations such as plagiarism & privacy
    - Participants will also explore GenAI tool usage & output for accuracy & biases & encourage informed, responsible GenAI use
 2. **[AI: Tools for Literature Reviews](https://lib.uvic.ca/ai-lit-review-intro){:target="_blank"}** (_Introduction_)
    - Learn about various AI tools that can assist with literature reviews